bejczib/snake_camel/README.md

 ## Usage

+  ### Available methods:

+  - snakecase

+  - snakecase!

+  - camelcase

+  - camelcase!

   You have several ways to use it, it's pretty simple.
 Choose one, based on your need!

-  - If you don't care about the 'how':
+  - If you don't care about what's under the hood:

   ```ruby
   require 'snake_camel'